 Strategy #6 Sell crop at harvest and buy call options to profit from a possible price increase.

 There are four basic principles that affect futures prices: (1) supply and demand, (2) inventories and stocks, (3) currency, and (4) inflation (Ponzio).
 Futures prices adjust to reflect the additional information about the supply and demand as it becomes available.
 So if the United States is experiencing a huge drought throughout the Midwest like this last year, the supply will be low due to the worse production.
 The market will see this and adjust by adjusting to supply and demand.
 So the prices will go up due to the low supply (Chicago Board of Trade 6).
 This is very similar to selling other items like a car for example.
 The less a company makes a car the more valuable and rare that car will be.
 If they make 1 mustang and 500 corvettes the mustang will most likely be more valuable, this being that they are very similar cars with the same specs.

 Inventory is a quantity of goods held in stock.
 So let’s say there is a drought and the supply of corn falls short to half of what it normally would in an average year, prices generally rise to drive demand down.
 If at a later time, this same scenario occurs again, but this time farmers have prepared by filling their silos for such emergencies, then even though the production has temporarily shut down, the supply meets the demand.
-Inventories begin to fall but nobody is worried because the drought is just temporary.
+Inventories begin to fall, but nobody is worried because the drought is just temporary.
 This time, because of the farmers’ preparation, prices do not change.
 But the production cannot stay offline for too long or inventories will begin to fall to low levels.
 In that case, prices will rise to quell demand and preserve inventories until production can get back on track (Ponzio 2).

 The Currency that affects commodities is basically transferring the money to the correct amounts so they equal each other.
 For instance, if China buys 10 Yuan worth of soybeans from the United States, then that is equal to $1.6 U.S dollars.
-Currently, all countries use the same board of trade or markets so it may be cheaper for China to buy from another country like Brazil for example (Ponzio 3).
+Currently, all countries use the same board of trade or markets, so it may be cheaper for China to buy from another country like Brazil for example (Ponzio 3).

 Inflation occurs without the awareness of most individuals, who generally do not feel its affects.
 Inflation generally rises over time.
-If inflation goes up three percent each year, corn prices rise three percent as well, due to a rise in income, utilities and supplies all go up that 3% as well (Ponzio 4).
+If inflation goes up three percent each year, corn prices rise three percent as well, due to a rise in income, utilities and supplies (Ponzio 4).

-But when you look at all of this what does it all involve and come down to?
-It all simply comes down to supply and demand!
+All of this information relates to supply and demand.
 You can’t sell one little production for a little price you will never make money it has to even out (Joe Ponzio 5).

-So what is maybe the biggest variable that affects supply and demand?
-Once again the answer is weather!
+And what is maybe the biggest variable that affects supply and demand?
+Once again, the answer is weather.

-Long-term climate records from tree-ring chronologies show that this drought was the most severe event of its kind in the western United States in the past 800 years.
+Long-term climate records from tree-ring chronologies show that the 2012 drought in the Midwest was the most severe event of its kind in the western United States in the past 800 years.
 Though there have been many extreme droughts over the last 1,200 years, only three other events have been of similar magnitude, all during periods of “mega droughts.”
 (Schwalm, Williams and Schaefer).